 A letter will be sent to you within 14 days of your complaint informing you who has been appointed.
 The investigator will then have access to all the relevant documents, will be able to interview witnesses and may need to contact you for further information.

-The joint Heads of Chambers will consider the report and write to you, setting out the nature of the investigation.
+The Head of Chambers will consider the report and write to you, setting out the nature of the investigation.
 They will inform you whether your complaint is upheld or rejected, setting out the reasons why.
 When a complaint is upheld the letter will set out or include a proposal for resolving the complaint

 All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that it is necessary.
 Disclosure will be to the Chair of the Chambers’ Management Committee, members of the Management Committee and to anyone involved in the complaint and its investigation.
 Such people will include the barrister or staff member who has been complained about, the Head of Chambers or relevant senior member investigating the complaint.

 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.